 Mike and Rehana are the Playwrights-in-Residence at Ma-Yi Theater Company through the National Playwright Residency Program, funded by the Andrew W. Mellon Foundation.
-Find their previous documentation here, and documentation from their full cohort here.
+Find out more about thier residency experience here, and learn about the impact of the program at large here.

 Mike Lew: The first year of our Andrew W. Mellon Foundation residency with Ma-Yi coincided with the birth of our first child, so we thought it might be instructive to do an ongoing series for HowlRound detailing our juggling act.
 Prior to the birth, the idea of navigating playwriting and parenthood had been a source of concern for us financially and logistically, as well as in terms of how parenthood would affect our writing output.

 Rehana Lew Mirza: And how biases around motherhood would affect my career.

 Mike: To be honest, we delayed parenthood for as long as possible in the hopes that our careers would be “stable” enough for us to take the time out to have a baby.
 There’s this idea that it’s unprofessional to tote your kid around to the theatre, yet theatre doesn’t pay enough to accommodate childcare.

 Rehana: One thing we’ve learned this year is that there are plenty of people on the street ready to comment on what they think is bad parenting, and offer up what they think we’re doing wrong.
 I swear, we’d exit the doctor’s office with him crying, and someone would be like, “He’s hungry, you should feed him.”